mlpeter33/prism/README.md

-# Prism - The Minimalist Ubuntu Installer
+# Prism - The Distro Installer
-Prism is a lightweight, customizable Ubuntu installer that lets you build an OS setup tailored to your needs
+Prism aims to be an easy installer built in rust for Linux distros without attaching to a specific one (First compatible distro will be Ubuntu)

 ---

 # Features
 ## Roadmap

-- [ ] Install minimal Ubuntu system
+- [ ] Install Ubuntu system
 - [ ] TUI installer
 - [ ] Desktop environment selection
 - [ ] Remove default packages to reduce system footprint